unicode-org/icu/tools/release/java/readme.txt

 Requirements:
   - Everything needed to build ICU4C from a command line (UNIX) environment
   - Doxygen (for generating docs).
      Doxygen 1.8.13 or newer is recommended for ICU API docs, but an older Doxygen may work for the API Change Report.
-  - Java JDK 1.7+
+  - Java JDK 1.8+
   - Apache Ant
-  - Note: if you have trouble with null output, put xalan.jar and xercesImpl.jar from <http://xalan.apache.org/xalan-j/downloads.html#latest-release> into ./lib/
+  - Maven

 To use the utility:
  1. Put both old and new ICU source trees on your system